Atira (goddess)

 She was the wife of Tirawa, the creator god.
 Her earthly manifestation is corn, which symbolizes the life that Mother Earth gives.

+Atira holds a significant place in the spiritual beliefs of the Pawnees of North America, where she is revered as Earth Mother.
+Esteemed for her nurturing and protective qualities, Atira symbolizes the very essence of life that springs from the earth.
+The Pawnee people consciously chose to prioritize hunting over farming.
+They believed that the act of agriculture, particularly plowing, disrespected her sacred nature and disrupted the balance of the natural world.
+Instead, they honored Atira by living in harmony with the land, deriving their sustenance from the wild bounty of the fields and forests.
+Atira is considered the Sacred Mother of all life, with her influence most profoundly felt in the untouched landscapes that flourish with vitality and growth.

 The goddess was revered in a ceremony called Hako.
 The ceremony used an ear of corn (maize) painted blue to represent the sky and white feathers attached to represent a cloud as a symbol of Atira.

 Her daughter was Uti Hiata who taught the Pawnee people how to make tools and grow food.